 The chart below displays the number of individuals incarcerated on a property or drug offense past parole eligibility as of the first day of the new year, compared to the number who were incarcerated and past parole eligibility each year since 2014.
-This is intended only as a snapshot overview and may include more individuals than those who would qualify for first-time parole release.
-As indicated, there are overall fewer people past parole eligibility in prison in 2019 (N = 1,421) than in 2014 (N= 1,603) for a property, drug, or alcohol offense.
+This is intended only as a snapshot overview.
+As indicated, there are overall fewer people past parole eligibility in prison in 2020 (N = 1,447) than in 2014 (N = 1,603) for a property, drug, or alcohol offense.